 | Squat and Press | 10 |

-| Forward Lunge with Twist | 8 per leg |
+| Forward Lunge With Twist | 8 per leg |

 | Medicine Ball Romanian Deadlift | 12 |

-| Glute Bridge with Ball Squeeze | 15 |
+| Glute Bridge With Ball Squeeze | 15 |

 | Wood Chop | 10 per side |

-How to Progress Week by Week
+How Do You Progress Week by Week?

 Weeks 1–2: Focus on form only.
-Use the starting weights above.
+Use the starting weights listed above.
 Rest as long as you need between exercises.
 Getting the movement right now saves you from injuries and wasted effort later.

 Week 5: Add a fourth round to each circuit.